-This really hit home after the first two live sessions and subsequent one to one coaching where the focus from some individuals was on mental health and clarity on when the lockdown will be over and what jobs were still hiring.
-To continue our wellbeing check-in support we will organise a virtual 11 am coffee morning ( stole this idea fro Joy Lewis at AAI).
-Monday to Friday Join us on Facebook and Instagram.
+This really hit home after the first two live sessions and a subsequent one to one coaching where the focus from some individuals was on mental health and clarity on when the lockdown will be over and what jobs were still hiring.
+To continue our wellbeing check-in support, we will organise a virtual 11 am coffee morning Monday to Friday.
+Join us on Facebook and Instagram.

 Now more than ever is a time to talk and look after our wellbeing and mental health.
 Some useful links:

 SAMH is the Scottish Association for Mental health - lots of great support and resources here

 As a coach, you want to have all the answers and be ready to guide; however, I am also human, and this pandemic has shaken all our foundations.
 It’s time we service-providers take time to show we are also trying to make sense of this.